-Marker Cellars is set in the natural beauty of grassland and forest with a picturesque pond view.
+Set in the natural beauty of grassland and forest Marker Cellars has a picturesque pond view.
 Relax and take in the calming beauty as you sample a glass from their tasting room.
 Open on weekends and by appointment – call 214-632-0383 or email email@example.com for more information.

 Located an hour North of Dallas in Saint Jo, as the name suggests, was an ostrich breeding and ranching facility.
 In the 80’s and 90’s hundreds of ostrich roamed the hillside that now nurtures Tempranillo, Viognier, and Cabernet grapevines.

-Blue Ostrich creates a selection of reds, whites, and blush including Viognier, Pinot Grigio, Tempranillo, and Bordeaux style blends.
+Blue Ostrich creates reds, whites, and blush varieties, including Viognier, Pinot Grigio, Tempranillo, and Bordeaux style blends.
 My favorite was the award-winning sweet red blend, Cielo (see-el-oh).

 Stop in and try some for yourself.
 The Tasting Room is open Thursday 12-6 PM, Friday and Saturday 12-7 PM, and Sunday 12-5 PM.
 Contact Blue Ostrich Winery at 940-995-3100 or email at firstname.lastname@example.org

-Cross Timbers Winer is located on Main St. Grapevine in one of the oldest structures in the town, the Historic Brock Family farmhouse.
+Located on Main St in Grapevine, Cross Timbers Winery can be found in one of the oldest structures in the town, the Historic Brock Family farmhouse.
 The winery boasts a reconstructed 4,000 square foot barn that is the perfect venue for private events.

-Cross Timbers’ tasting room offers a selection of their blends available to taste by the glass or by the bottle.
+Cross Timbers’ tasting room offers blends available to taste by the glass or by the bottle.
 They also offer wine education and a souvenir glass with some of their tastings.